King John of England

 King Richard I of England; Credit – Wikipedia

 Richard spent very little time in England, perhaps as little as six months, during his ten-year reign.
-Most of his reign was spent on Crusade, in captivity, or in actively defending his lands in France.
+Most of his reign was spent on Crusade, in captivity, or actively defending his lands in France.
 Richard was back in Normandy by Christmas of 1189, preparing to leave on the Third Crusades.
-Later, when Richard was captured in Germany on his way home from the crusades, Eleanor personally negotiated his ransom by going to Germany.
+Later, when Richard was captured in Germany on his way home from the crusades, Eleanor negotiated his ransom by going to Germany.
 At the same time, John and King Philip II of France, offered Henry VI, Holy Roman Emperor 80,000 marks to hold Richard prisoner until September of 1194, but the offer was rejected.
 Finally, with the ransom in the emperor’s possession, Richard was released on February 4, 1194.
 Philippe II of France warned Richard’s brother John, “Look to yourself.
 The devil is loose.”

 On April 25, 1199, John was invested as Duke of Normandy in Rouen, the capital.
 He then left for England and his coronation was held at Westminster Abbey on May 27, 1199.
 John’s next order of business was to have his marriage to Isabella of Gloucester annulled.
 Isabella had not been acknowledged as queen and the marriage was easily annulled using the grounds of consanguinity.
 John kept Isabella’s lands and Isabella did not contest the annulment.
 Isabella married two more times: